 “My goal as a tutor is not only to help teach the student how to read better, but also to help the student self-identify what the particular issue is,” Julie explains.

 For example, if a student doesn’t know a word in a reading passage but gets directed back to it, he should look for context because often there is a set-up sentence or an explanation sentence that follows.

 If a student complains in general that the reading passages are difficult to understand, encourage her to use the following active reading strategies:

-•read the title or short description that often precedes the text—this information often provides valuable context;
+- Read the title or short description that often precedes the text.
+This information often provides context.

-•write brief, meaningful notes in the margins about tone, setting, transitions, and key people, events, or characters.
+- Write brief, meaningful notes in the margin about tone, setting, transitions.
+Include key people, events or characters.

 Julie adds that the sooner the specific problem is identified and corrected, the better.
 Otherwise, these reading issues will continue into college.

 There are students who need to physically see written words to comprehend the information – visual learners who digest the information by reading with their eyes.
 However, in sharp contrast, many students actually benefit most from speaking the information aloud to process it.